The Pulse of K-Entertainment

 #The Kings Warden#Korean Cinema#Far East Film Festival#The Seoul Guardians#My Name#Udine

 Korean films just turned the 28th Far East Film Festival in Udine into an early signal for Cannes season, with MBC documentary The Seoul Guardians taking the Silver Mulberry and sharing the Black Dragon critics prize while My Name and The King's Warden also landed Crystal Mulberry audience awards.
-According to The Korea Herald, the festival ran from April 24 to May 2, drew 70,000 spectators and screened 75 films from 12 countries, which makes Korea's three-prize haul feel bigger than a single good night on the circuit.
+According to FEFF's official winners announcement, the festival ran from April 24 to May 2, drew about 70,000 spectators and screened 75 films from 12 countries, which makes Korea's three-prize haul feel bigger than a single good night on the circuit.
 This matters because Udine has long been one of Europe's key showcases for East Asian cinema, and this year's Korean presence stretched across political documentary, historical drama and commercial period spectacle.
 In other words, Korean cinema did not arrive in Italy as a one-note export.
 It arrived looking broad, current and unusually ready for another international spotlight.

 The Seoul Guardians carried the loudest signal